Natural Remedies for Yeast Infections in Dogs

 The most common oral antifungal medications include fluconazole, itraconazole, and ketoconazole.

 The pharmaceuticals associated with the treatment of yeast are known to have side effects.
 This means your dog will need to visit the veterinarian on a routine basis to ensure the treatment is effective and their body is being tolerant.

 CBD as an Antifungal

-Research has determined CBD has potential as a potent antifungal.
+Research has determined Full Spectrum Hemp Extract CBD Oil has potential as a potent antifungal.
 A study published by the British Journal of Pharmacology, indicated cannabinoids like CBD, CBG, and CBC (found in full-spectrum products) can boost caryophyllene oxide.
 Caryophyllene oxide is the oxidized form of beta-caryophyllene (a terpene found in cannabis).
 Many terpenes, according to research, possess antifungal properties.
-CBD is also known to possess anti-inflammatory properties which can help with swelling and tenderness associated with fungal infections.
+Full Spectrum Hemp Extract CBD Oil is also known to possess anti-inflammatory properties which can help with swelling and tenderness associated with fungal infections.

 The hemp seed carrier oil, found in CBD Dog Health’s tinctures, adds extra therapeutic benefit to handling yeast in our dogs.
 Hemp seed oil is an excellent source of Omega-3 and Omega-6 fatty acids.
 The proper balance of fatty acids in the body is critical for reducing the inflammation associated with yeast in our dogs by encouraging healthy skin and promoting healthy cell growth.